NITESH7KUMAR/Speakx/README.md

    - The database is connected using the `MongoClient` from `mongodb` package.
    - The application uses `speakx` as the database name and `speakx_questions` as the collection name.
    - Replace MongoDB URI in `.env` if using a remote MongoDB server.
+   - Upload your speakx_questions in database speakx and collection speakx_question connect your Mongodb

 ## 4. **API Endpoints**